When is the best time for children or teenagers to see an orthodontist?

 We recommend that children have an orthodontic examination at around the age of 8.
 Our specialist orthodontists can detect many developing problems at this age.

 See also: two-phase orthodontics.

 However, most patients start brace treatment in adolescence when most or all of their permanent teeth have been shed.
-This happens typically at around the age of 12 or 13, but there is quite a lot of variation amongst individuals.
+This happens typically at around the age of 12 or 13, but is dependent on the individual.

 Treatment by our specialist orthodontists to correct an orthodontic problem when your child is a teenager is often less costly than the additional dental care required to treat more serious problems that can develop in adulthood.

 We help our teen patients by offering them treatments that suit their wishes and lifestyles, and braces that are inconspicuous and much less visible than conventional braces.
-It is our aim to keep treatment durations as short as possible because we know teenagers are impatient!
+It is our aim to keep treatment durations as short as possible – we know teenagers are impatient!

 Adolescents and teenagers tend to be quite self-conscious, and crooked teeth can result in a decrease in one’s personal self-confidence.
-It has been proven that improvements in personal appearance contribute to greater mental and physical well-being, and creating a beautiful smile through orthodontics is a reliable way of improving the health of your teeth as well as your self-esteem.
+Improvements in personal appearance contribute to greater mental and physical well-being, and creating a beautiful smile through orthodontics is a reliable way of improving the health of your teeth as well as your self-esteem.

 Next: Two Phase Orthodontics